Chapter 4

 With the growth of the face now influenced more by the bite contours than by the ability to build muscle, mismatches may be produced between the shapes of the vault and the face.
 For example, pre-industrial humans with strong overall musculature, who always had short and wide (brachycephalic) craniofacial regions, no longer always have shorter and wider faces (euryprosopic) to match.
 Instead, there are now brachycephalic crania with long (leptoprosopic) faces, - the so-called Dinaric head shape.

-At the same time, craniofacial growth has also become remarkably more asymmetrical.
+At the same time, craniofacial growth has also become remarkably more asymmetrical, especially in people with relatively weak jaw muscles.
 The asymmetry usually appears most extreme in the lower face, with the rest of the facial features following in proportion to their distance from the mandible.
 The increased irregularity and asymmetry can be seen in the pattern of adaptive remodeling which occurs in the TMJs.
-While condylar remodeling in pre-industrial humans was generally consistent in direction and proportional to age, condylar remodeling in modern humans is more dependent on mechanical factors than on age.
+While condylar remodeling in pre-industrial humans was generally consistent in direction and proportional to age, condylar remodeling in modern humans is more dependent on the influence of the bite.
 Increased irregularity and asymmetry can also be seen in the prevalence of malocclusion, which has recently risen far beyond the 10 percent level found in earlier humans and in primates.144

 VARIABILITY AND PERSONALITY